 Hotels are filling up quickly, so RVing your way to totality might be your best bet.
 We've provided a guide to some of the best RV parks and campgrounds along the eclipse path.

-Planning for America’s 2017 Solar Eclipse
+Educators Plan for America’s 2017 Solar Eclipse

 Science educators gathered in August 2015 to determine how they can make the most use out of the 2017 eclipse.
 Find out more about the community's efforts.